typelevel/squants/README.md

     "com.squants"  %% "squants"  % "0.5.2-SNAPSHOT"

-To use Squants in your Maven project add the following depencency to your
+To use Squants in your Maven project add the following dependency to your

 ```xml
 <dependency>